What is a CDN?

 KeyCDN is another well-known CDN service provider on our list.
 Using the CDN Enabler WordPress plugin, KeyCDN can quickly be added to a WordPress blog.

 Customers can easily sign up for the “pay as you go” option, which means the billing is purely based on usage.
-KeyCDN is an ideal CDN for low traffic websites to get started with a content delivery network, but the pay-as-you-go billing model makes it sort of unfavourable, once the traffic grows.
+KeyCDN is an ideal CDN for low-traffic websites to get started with a content delivery network, but the pay-as-you-go billing model makes it sort of unfavorable, once the traffic grows.

 KeyCDN stands out from among the competition, by offering a host of features like Gzip compression, real-time traffic and usage reports, instant cache purge, 2FA, DDoS attack security, and many others.

 Google Cloud CDN is an affordable content delivery network that makes use of Google’s global infrastructure.
 They have data centers in 90+ countries.